torquebox/torquebox.org/news/2011-09-07-torquebox-openshift-express.md

 services) that you don't run out of memory.

-Even with these limitations TorqueBox still provides a lot of features and performance compared to a vanilla Ruby application running on Passenger.
+Even with these limitations TorqueBox still provides a lot of features and better performance compared to a vanilla Ruby application running on Passenger.

 Please try it out and give us your feedback!